 1. SLEEP QUALITY

 Sleep isn’t rest; it’s repair for the brain.
 Poor sleep can increase inflammatory cytokines and other inflammatory mediators, which contribute to brain inflammation.
 Consistent, high-quality sleep can reduce brain inflammation and balance hunger hormones.
-Create a sleep sanctuary that is free of electronic distractions and establish a pre-bedtime routine.
-This will calm the mind and the craving impulses so we can make better choices in the morning.

 2. CLEAN LIVING SPACE